Genocs/blazor-wasm-template/README.md

 dotnet new --install Genocs.BlazorWasm.Template
 ```

-or, if you want to use a specific version of the boilerplate, use
+or, if you want to use a specific version of the template, use

 ```bash
 dotnet new --install Genocs.BlazorWasm.Template::1.1.0
 ```

 This would install the `Genocs Blazor WebAssembly Template` globally on your machine.
-Do note that, at the time of writing this documentation, the latest available version is **1.0.0** which is also one of the first stable release version of the package.
+Do note that, at the time of writing this documentation, the latest available version is **1.1.0** which is also one of the first stable release version of the package.
 It is highly likely that there is already a newer version available when you are reading this.

 > *To get the latest version of the package, visit [nuget.org](https://www.nuget.org/packages/Genocs.BlazorWasm.Template/)*
 >

-**Genocs.BlazorWasm.Template::1.1.0 is compatible only with Genocs.Microservice.Template::1.0.0 and above.**
+**Genocs.BlazorWasm.Template::1.1.0 is compatible only with Genocs.Microservice.Template::2.0.0 and above.**

-Get the .NET WebApi Boilerplate by running the following command
+Get the .NET WebApi Microservice Template by running the following command

 ```
 dotnet new --install Genocs.Microservice.Template::1.1.0